The Endocannabinoid Production in the Human Body

 The body’s endocannabinoid system relies on the natural production of endogenous cannabinoids in order to function properly.
 In order to produce the proper amount of endogenous cannabinoids, the body requires a sufficient amount of Omega-3 fatty acids.

 Omega-3 fatty acids are the precursor to endogenous cannabinoids.
-If they are in short supply, the body will not be able to manufacture the amount of endogenous cannabinoids it needs to maintain a healthy endocannabinoid system.
+If they are in short supply, the body will not be able to manufacture the number of endogenous cannabinoids it needs to maintain a healthy endocannabinoid system.
 In addition, Omega-3 fatty acids are also essential to the health of other components in the endocannabinoid system.
 For example, these compounds facilitate the growth and healing of CB1 receptors, which are required in order to process cannabinoids of any type.
 Furthermore, Omega-3s are important for the overall health of brain cells in general.

 If your diet doesn’t contain a sufficient amount of Omega-3 fatty acids, your body may be unable to produce the proper amount of endogenous cannabinoids on its own.
 In addition, because Omega-3 fatty acids grow and repair your CB1 receptors, the cannabinoids your body does produce may not affect the endocannabinoid system as strongly as they should.
 For this reason, it is important for everyone to eat a diet high in Omega-3 fatty acids.
 Not only are these compounds important for the endocannabinoid system, but they also promote human health in general by boosting fertility, lowering cholesterol, lubricating the joints, protecting vision, improving heart health and providing a number of other important benefits.